Mathieu group M23: History and properties

+Also in 2026, Spencer Bromberg and Alexander Bromberg presented a complementary positive-dimensional Hurwitz-space approach to the inverse Galois problem for M_{23} over Q, beginning with the Nielsen class (2A, 2A, 3A, 5A).
+Their preprint reconstructs a 980-element pure-braid orbit and the associated genus-119 Hurwitz curve, passes to a degree-2,940, genus-43 reduced j-line cover, and develops connected five- and higher-branch refinements relating this geometry to the Huang–Jackson–Lee–Poonen–Pries–Zhang realization.

 Construction using finite fields

 Let F2^{11} be the finite field with 2^{11} elements.
 Its group of units has order 2^{11} − 1 = 2047 = 23 · 89, so it has a cyclic subgroup C of order 23.

 The Mathieu group M_{23} can be identified with the group of F_{2}-linear automorphisms of F2^{11} that stabilize C. More precisely, the action of this automorphism group on C can be identified with the 4-fold transitive action of M_{23} on 23 objects.

 Representations

 M_{23} is the point stabilizer of the action of the Mathieu group M24 on 24 points, giving it a 4-transitive permutation representation on 23 points with point stabilizer the Mathieu group M22.

 M_{23} has 2 different rank 3 actions on 253 points.
 One is the action on unordered pairs with orbit sizes 1+42+210 and point stabilizer M_{21}.2, and the other is the action on heptads with orbit sizes 1+112+140 and point stabilizer 2^{4}.A_{7}.

 The integral representation corresponding to the permutation action on 23 points decomposes into the trivial representation and a 22-dimensional representation.
 The 22-dimensional representation is irreducible over any field of characteristic not 2 or 23.

 Over the field of order 2, it has two 11-dimensional representations, the restrictions of the corresponding representations of the Mathieu group M24.